ksharonin/feds-benchmarking/README.md

 ## Authors

-Authors: Katrina Sharonin (KS)
+Authors: Katrina Sharonin

-Co-Authors: Tempest McCabe (TM)
+Co-Authors: Tempest McCabe, Yang Chen

-KS conceived of the project, designed and wrote software.
-KS wrote paper and documentation.
-TM tested software and advised on project direction.
+Katrina Sharonin conceived of the project, designed and wrote software.
+Katrina Sharonin also wrote the JOSS paper and documentation.
+Tempest McCabe tested software and advised on project direction.
+Yang Chen provided editorial assistance in refining the JOSS paper.

 ## Introduction